MindBotAi/MindBot-Api/README.md

 `MindBot-1.3` is built using:

--   **Google's Gemini API:** For natural language processing and AI response generation.
+-   **Torch** For natural language processing and AI response generation.
+-   **Pillow** For Langchain as pdf, images and video processing.
 -   **Python:** As the programming language.
 -   **Colorama:** For colored output in the terminal.